holochain/docs-pages/src/pages/resources/glossary.md

 #### Create, read, update, delete (CRUD)

 The four main [actions](#action) an application needs to do with data.
 Even though all data structures in Holochain are [append-only](#append-only), modification and deletion of data can still be simulated by publishing a new action that marks the old data as modified in a [CALM](#consistency-as-logical-monotonicity-calm-theorem) way.
-[New-entry actions](#new-entry-action) create and/or update entries, while [delete-entry actions](#delete-entry-action) remove them.
+[Entry creation actions](#entry-creation-action) create and/or update entries, while [delete-entry actions](#delete-entry-action) remove them.
 [Links](#link) can also be created and deleted in a similar way.

 #### CRUD action